aws-samples/multi-region-python-package-publishing-pipeline/README.md

 ## Investigate what you've built

 Look at the CodePipeline that has three stages (Source, Build, and Publish) and the monitor the CodeBuild Projects in the Build/Publish phases while you wait for the pipeline to complete.
-After ~7 minutes, the pipeline have a status of success
+After ~7 minutes, the pipeline should have a status of success

 Navigate to the CodeCommit Repository which has the Source Code for your Custom pip Package.
 Follow the instructions in the CodeCommit `PackageSourceCode` Repository's README (source code originates from [this directory](./lib/custom-package-source-code)) to add a commit to the `main` branch and trigger the pipeline to run again